 Figures of speech that compare two ideas or situations either in terms of their similarities or differences are common in everyday conversations.
-Analogies and similes are frequently invoked to illustrate or prove a point.
-In literature, these figures achieve artistic dimensions and often operate on multiple levels.
+Analogies and similes are frequently invoked in discussion to illustrate or prove a point.
+In literature, gifted writers invoke these figures to achieve aesthetic effects, which often operate on multiple levels.

-Alternatives or choices in a balanced and parallel structure.
+Alliosis (al’-e-o’-sis) is the use of alternatives or choices in a balanced and parallel structure.
 Such a structure may result in a false dichotomy but it can create a cleverly balanced and artistic sentence.
 “Better it were a brother died at once, / Than that a sister, by redeeming him, / Should die forever.”
 Measure for Measure, 2.4.95.
-Similar to Antithesis, which presents contrasting or opposite ideas but not as alternatives.
+Similar to antithesis, which presents contrasting or opposite ideas but not as alternatives.

-Repetition of words or phrases in an inverted or reverse order in which the phrases suggest opposing meanings.
+Antimetabole (an’-ti-me-ta’-bo-lee) is the repetition of words or phrases in an inverted or reverse order in which the phrases suggest opposing meanings.
 “How / much better is it to weep at joy than to joy at weeping!”
 Much Ado About Nothing.
 1.1.13.
-Antimetabole is a type of Chiasmus, which is a similar inversion but of actual words whose meanings are not necessarily opposite.
-Chiasmus is similar to Epanados, which also repeats the terms after presenting them.
+Antimetabole is a type of chiasmus, which is a similar inversion but of actual words whose meanings are not necessarily opposite.
+Chiasmus is similar to epanados, which also repeats the terms after presenting them.

-Incongruous or contradictory terms appear side by side.
+Oxymorons (ox-y-mo’-ron) are incongruous or contradictory terms appearing side by side.

 A paradox is a statement that seems to contradict itself but is nevertheless true.

 Simile is the explicit comparison between two things using “like” or “as”.